StackExchange/dnscontrol/docs/_providers/bind.md

 # filenameformat

 The `filenameformat` parameter specifies the file name to be used when writing the zone file.
-The default is acceptable in most cases: the name as specified in the `D()` function, plus ".zone".
+The default (`%U.zone`) is acceptable in most cases: the file name is the name as specified in the `D()` function plus ".zone".

 The filenameformat is a string with a few printf-like `%` verbs: